 - A reduced or confused sense of identity

 - Detachment and isolation from potentially supportive friends and family

 - Ongoing difficulty accepting the reality of the loss

 - Lack of desire to pursue personal interests or plans

 How Can Our Therapists Help?

-The psychologists at Mindful Psychology have expertise in supporting people who are struggling to come to terms with loss and / or to manage their feelings about the situation.
+The psychologists at Mindful Psychology are Brisbane counsellors that have expertise in supporting people who are struggling to come to terms with loss and / or to manage their feelings about the situation.